-Praised by Opera for his “ringing high notes” and “clarity of tone,” Cameron Schutza makes company debut as Pollione in Norma with Sarasota Opera in the 2017-18 season.
-He is the 2016 recipient of the top award, the Robert Lauch Memorial Fund Endowment Award, from the Wagner Society of New York and, in repertoire by the same composer, will compete in the Lauritz Melchoir International Singing Competition in Denmark, accompanied by the Aalborg Symphony Orchestra.
-Recent highlights for the tenor include the Narraboth in Salome with the Orquesta Sinfònica Nacional at the Palacio de Bellas Artes in Mexico City with Carlos Prieto conducting, Manrico in Il Trovatore with both Portland Summerfest and the Astoria Music Festival alongside soprano Angela Meade, Don José in Carmen with the Walla Walla Symphony, and previous performances of Pollione in Norma with Opera in the Heights.
+Praised by Opera for his “ringing high notes” and “clarity of tone,” Cameron Schutza makes his company debut as Pollione in Norma with Sarasota Opera and joins the New Jersey Festival Orchestra for a concert of arias and holiday favorites in the 2017-18 season.
+He is the third place winner of the 2017 Lauritz Melchior International Singing Competition in Denmark, having performed excerpts of Wagner’s heroic tenor leads with the Aalborg Symphony Orchestra, as well as the 2016 recipient of the top award, the Robert Lauch Memorial Fund Endowment Award, from the Wagner Society of New York.
+Recent highlights for the tenor include the role of Narraboth in Salome with the Orquesta Sinfònica Nacional at the Palacio de Bellas Artes in Mexico City with Carlos Prieto conducting, Manrico in Il trovatore with both Portland Summerfest and the Astoria Music Festival alongside soprano Angela Meade, Don José in Carmen with the Walla Walla Symphony, and previous performances of Pollione in Norma with Opera in the Heights.

 The Texas native is an alumnus of the young artist programs of Santa Fe Opera, Arizona Opera, and Palm Beach Opera and a two-time winner of the Arizona District of the Metropolitan Opera National Council Auditions.